“The Power Law of CRO”—and why it means CRO is the most important activity for your business

 Your revenue is equal to…

-- your visitors multiplied by…
+- your number of visitors multiplied by…

 - your conversion rate (the percentage of your visitors that turn into customers) multiplied by…